 Washington University’s PEP Program is among the best parent financing programs in the country.
 PEP — Partners in Education with Parents — features low interest rates, low monthly repayment terms, and the chance to freeze up to four years of charges at the entering-year rate.

-Installment Payment Plan allows families to spread each year's tuition, fees, room, and board charges over 10 equal monthly payments.
-The plan can be renewed for 12-month periods.
-An annual administration fee is required.
+Installment Payment Plan allows families to spread each semester's tuition, fees, room, and board charges over 5 equal monthly payments.
+An annual administration fee is required with each semester plan.